thiagolvlsantos/angular-fupload/README.md

 # angular-fupload

-Example of uploading files with context visualization (text only).
+Example of uploading files with content visualization (text only).

 [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/angular-fupload)